 - Recognition and enforcement of international arbitral awards, including awards under the New York Convention

-Letters Blogatory was honored as one of the 100 best legal blogs by the ABA Journal in 2012.
+Letters Blogatory was honored as one of the 100 best legal blogs by the ABA Journal in 2012 and 2014.

 I hear from readers from time to time, so I have a sense of who you are: Letters Blogatory reaches practicing lawyers in the United States and abroad, in law firms big and small, in in-house legal departments, and in government agencies.
 It reaches academics, journalists, and fellow law bloggers.
 And it reaches law students from countries and legal traditions around the world.